 What is a sub brand and when do you need one

 Sub brands can be a great way for small businesses and solopreneurs to create a new identity and reach new markets.
-They can be a crucial part of you marketing strategy to attract and convert your target audience.
+They can be a crucial part of your marketing strategy — and expand what your parent brand can offer to attract and convert your target audience.

 In this blog post, we will look at what a sub brand is, the difference between it and your main brand, when you should create one, and examples of some great sub brands.